With the Traveling Geeks @ Orange

 Here are some other reports from the Traveling Geeks on the two days Paris tour before Leweb:

-And again, as a reminder, my (nice) pictures from these three days on Picasa (Sunday dinner included): day 1, day 2 and day 3.
+And again, as a reminder, my (nice) pictures from these three days on Picasa (Sunday dinner included) are in this blog’s galleries running the custom Photo-Folders plugin.

 Now I’m done with the TGs, I can move forward and cover Leweb…